sa1pa1/sa1pa1/README.md

 # Hi, I'm Sally
 ## About Me:
-🇻🇳 Vietnamese, currently living in 🐨🇦🇺<br>👩🏻‍🎓 Studied Computer Science @ The University of Adelaide (major in Distributed Systems and Networking)<br>⚙️ Currently working on a personal project, "Blip", a cooking social media.<br>💕 Enjoy cooking, pilates and the occasional dine out.<br>
+🇻🇳 Vietnamese, currently living in 🐨🇦🇺<br>👩🏻‍🎓 Studied Computer Science @ The University of Adelaide (major in Distributed Systems and Networking)<br>⚙️ Currently working on a personal project, "Blip", a cooking social media.
+(Follow my journey)<br>💕 Enjoy cooking, pilates and the occasional dine out.<br>
 ### Enjoy crafting software and turning ideas into reality.